MaryamAbdul-Aziz/student/_posts/2023-09-11-Daily-Plan-wk-4.md

 **Learning outcome:** Learn more about HTML and JS and modify an existing project

 Monday:
-- Work on JS input and Calculator assignment
+- Work on JS input and Calculator assignment (formatted into table)

 Tuesday:
 - Continue work on JS Calculator Review (added category column)